brotherlogic/overseer/proposal/overseer.md

 ## Tasks

 1. Write basic overseer proto config
-1. Write shell of overseer server
+1. Write shell of overseer server with empty service endpoints
 1. Implement config receiving - store config and validation setup
 1. Imoplement retrieval of config with validation results
+1. Write piece to store callback to the validation owner and request validation
+1. Update githubridge to support tag setting and tag retrieval